premail/website/docs/04-development/02-internal-structure.md

   [yargs](https://yargs.js.org) to pass tasks and other functions to the `premail` command.
 - [`gulpfile.js`](https://github.com/premail/premail/blob/main/gulpfile.js)
   defines tasks for [gulp](https://gulpjs.com/).
-Some functions run outside of gulp.
+Not all Premail functions are gulp tasks, for instance `premail init` and `premail destroy` are referenced directly from `index.js` and don't run through gulp.
 - [`.mjmlconfig`](https://github.com/premail/premail/blob/main/.mjmlconfig)
   defines the [custom MJML components](/docs/components/summary/) we use.
 - Other root-level dot-files should be self-explanatory.